-^{3.} When referring to genders (i.e., "his" or "her") this paper will alternate between the two, but chaplain on their own to simply talk about their struggles or to discuss options for overcoming obstacles.
+^{3.} When referring to genders (i.e., "his" or "her") this paper will alternate between the two, but in no specific order.

+chaplain on their own to simply talk about their struggles or to discuss options for overcoming obstacles.

 Information Provided